Patient-centered physical therapy in southern New Hampshire

 -

 Muscle engagement is the deliberate and controlled activation of specific muscles or muscle groups to perform a particular movement or stabilize a joint.
 The goal of muscle engagement is to enhance functional movement, improve strength, and maintain stability and balance.
 It is an intentional and positive activation of muscles.
-Jason will help you work on controlled activation, functional movement, and efficient use of energy.
+We’ll help you work on controlled activation, functional movement, and efficient use of energy.

 AWARENESS > EXERTION